 While budget meetings may seem like a lot more work, they’ll pay off in the long run.
 Remember, it’s important that you are aware of where your money is going, how much you have left each month, and how well you are sticking to your budget.

 Cutting your monthly bills will make it easier to stay on budget.
 If you are struggling with different categories, finding extra wiggle room in your budget can make a big difference.

-Shopping for a new cell phone plan or Internet provider can help you save, but so can adjusting the thermostat.
+Shopping for a new cell phone plan or Internet provider can help you save, but so can adjusting the thermostat, setting a smart air-conditioning system, and using energy- and water-preserving equipment.
 These steps will make sticking to you your budget easier by freeing up more cash.

 For many people, the biggest problem area for spending is the cost of food.

 Fast food is a convenience that can add up quickly, especially since the prices keep going up.
 When you consider how much it would cost to make the food on your own, you nearly always come out ahead by cooking.